Jchips/jrosecow-vue/README.md

 ## Jrosecow site

-This is J. Rose's personal website made in Vue.js 3.
+This is frontend to J. Rose's personal website made with Vue.js 3.

 ### Author: J. Rose